John Farnham: Early life

-John Peter Farnham was born in Dagenham, England, on 1 July 1949, to John Peter Farnham Sr., and Rose (née Pemberton) Farnham.
+John Peter Farnham was born in Mile End Hospital, East London, England on 1 July 1949, to John Peter Farnham Sr., and Rose (née Pemberton) Farnham.
 His sisters are Jean and Jacqueline, and his younger brother is Steven.
 Farnham spent his first ten years in the United Kingdom before his family emigrated to Australia in 1959 to live in Melbourne, Victoria.
-He attended school at Yarraman Park State School (now Yarraman Oaks Primary School), Lyndale Primary School and Lyndale High School.
+He attended school at Yarraman Park State School (now Yarraman Oaks Primary School) in Noble Park East, and Lyndale Primary School (now Lyndale Greens Primary School) and Lyndale High School in Dandenong North.

 Musical career

 1964–67: The Mavericks to Strings Unlimited

 As Johnny Farnham he performed with local band The Mavericks on weekends, while still attending school, from 1964.
 The band had a five-song repertoire.
 In late 1965, he was asked to join band Strings Unlimited as lead singer; it was a band composed entirely of string-only instruments, and they had a regular booking at a local hotel.

 In 1966, after making the state finals of the Hoadley's Battle of the Sounds, they recorded a three-track demo tape with Farnham on vocals, Stewart Male on lead guitar, Barry Roy on rhythm guitar, Mike Foenander on keyboards, Joe Cincotta on bass and Peter Foggie on drums.

 On 29 April 1967, Strings Unlimited performed as a backing band for pop singer Bev Harrell in Cohuna.
 Harrell's manager and then-boyfriend, Darryl Sambell, was impressed with Farnham's vocals and offered to become his manager.
-Initially performing in Sambell's home town of Adelaide, Farnham recorded a light advertising jingle "Susan Jones" for flight company Ansett-ANA and was offered a solo record contract working with EMI under house producer David Mackay.
+Initially performing in Sambell's home town of Adelaide, Farnham recorded a light advertising jingle "Susan Jones" (with the Susan Jones Rock Five) for airline company Ansett-ANA and was offered a solo record contract working with EMI under house producer David Mackay.